JiaLinQuan/AppRTC-Android/README.md

 5. in the app settings (top right corner of the running app)
-	- change the Websocket-URL according to the URL of your signaling server e.g. wss://webrtcsignaling-server/jWebrtc (secure websocket - wss:// insecure with ws:// )
+	- change the Websocket-URL according to the URL of your signaling server e.g. wss://webrtcsignaling-server/jWebrtc (secure websocket - wss:// insecure with ws:// ) you can change the default values in  strings.xml  ```<string name="pref_room_server_url_default" translatable="false">wss://nicokrause.com/jWebrtc</string>```
 	- enter your favourite username which should register on signaling server and should be visible and reachable by the peers
+6. open chrome and/or android browser to https://webrtcsignaling-server/jWebrtc and register another user
-6. Choose a registered user and call
+7. choose a registered user on phone or browser and call.

-##Code-Introduction
+##Code-Instructions
 - the apps main activities are:
 	ConnectActivity - the main screen - displays connected users CallActivity - the screen which has the video and their controls